Behavioral Health Technician (BHT) Job (Casual)

-The Watson Institute’s Behavioral Health Services program is hiring a Behavioral Health Technician (BHT) for the Intensive Behavioral Health Service (IBHS) program.
-This Part-Time position has a flexible work schedule which may include evening hours.
+The Watson Institute’s Behavioral Health Services program is hiring a casual daytime Behavioral Health Technician (BHT) for the Intensive Behavioral Health Service (IBHS) program.
+This casual position has a flexible daytime work schedule.

 Learn more about what it’s like to work at the Watson Institute!